KwangHyunKim-REACT/KwangHyunKim-REACT.github.io/index.md

 ## Rational Engineering of Active Catalytic Topologies

 I am **Kwang Hyun Kim**, a Ph.D.
 Candidate at **UNIST**, School of Energy and Chemical Engineering.
-My research focuses on precision engineering of heterogeneous catalytic materials for energy and sustainability challenges.
+My research focuses on precision engineering of heterogeneous catalytic materials for global energy and sustainability challenges.

 ---